Production Access & Ingress Guide

 Authentication Considerations

-When using an external authentication proxy (like Cloudflare Access or Tailscale Funnel), you might want to disable Gyre's internal authentication or integrate with it via SSO/OIDC.
+When using an external authentication proxy (like Cloudflare Access or Tailscale Funnel), integrate it with Gyre's current auth config model.

 - SSO/OIDC Integration: Recommended for production.
-Configure your identity provider in the
+Configure providers in

-Gyre uses Server-Sent Events (SSE) and WebSockets for real-time monitoring of FluxCD resources.
-For these to work through a proxy/ingress, ensure:
+Gyre uses Server-Sent Events (SSE) for real-time monitoring of FluxCD resources.
+For SSE to work through a proxy/ingress, ensure:

 - Timeouts: Increase the proxy's read/write timeouts (as shown in the Nginx example above) to prevent premature connection drops.

-- Buffering: Disable proxy buffering for long-lived connections if possible.
+- Buffering: Disable proxy buffering for the event stream endpoint (